cameronbriar/xcell/Readme.md

           -x   overrides -c -n & -e
           -o   allows you to pipe result (e.g.    xcell build file.txt -o | vim -  )

+          tab  to use TAB as a delimiter, simply use 'tab' as the keyword (e.g.   xcell build file.txt -x tab_--_+   )

 ## Examples

 #### Times Table (table.txt)